-With the words: „The pain will lead the way!“ Fritz Perls once described the function of pain as a guiding light to its cause and their elimination.
-This was true for me, because the aggressive course of my rheumatoid arthritis meant, among other things, that I only really became aware of the existence of different regions of my body due to the pain of inflammation.
+With the words: „The pain will show the way!“ Fritz Perls once described the function of pain as a guiding light to its cause and elimination.
+That was true for me, because the aggressive course of my rheumatoid arthritis meant, among other things, that I only really became aware of the existence of different regions of my body due to the pain of inflammation.

-My rheumatoid arthritis seemed like something independent that just did whatever it pleased.
-It felt like it was moving freely through my whole body.
+My rheumatoid arthritis seemed like something independent that just did whatever it wanted.
+It felt like it was moving freely throughout my whole body.

-As if something strange I didn‘t know and had no impact on had its own life inside me.
-And I experienced how exactly this “something” that consisted of pain, swelling and movement restrictions felt.
-From the slight tingling and dull throbbing to the sharp tearing, burning and unbearable, stinging pain I soon knew more, but had an only inaccurate picture of my bodily inner life and the pain and inflammation frightened me, made me insecure.
+As if something strange I didn’t know and had no impact on had its own life inside me.
+And I experienced how exactly this “something” that consisted of pain, swellings and movement restrictions felt.
+From the slight tingling and dull throbbing to the sharp tearing, burning and unbearable, stinging pain, I soon knew more, but had only an inaccurate picture of my physical inner life.
+In contrast, pain and inflammation frightened me, made me insecure.

-Illnesses such as colds or injuries such as broken arms or legs had always occurred in my life in clearly defined “normal” situations, in which the cause was openly obvious and remedy within reach.
-Apart from that, I wasn’t really used to feeling my body that intense at all.
+Illnesses such as colds or injuries such as broken arms or legs had always occurred in my life in clearly defined “normal” situations, in which the cause was openly apparent and remedy within reach.
+Apart from that, I wasn’t used to feeling my body that intense at all.

 And vice versa:

-My emotions find their expression in my physical sensations!
+My emotions found their expression in my physical sensations!